Dr. Toby, Ph.D., BCBA, HSPP

 Need a diagnosis, please follow this link

-Erica is a Board-Certified Behavior Analyst with over 7 years of experience in the field working with individuals with Autism Spectrum Disorder and other developmental delays.
-She will be leading the new social skills groups and parent training webinars at LittleStar.
-Erica received her undergraduate degree in Psychology from Indiana University-Purdue University Indianapolis (IUPUI) and completed her master’s program at Ball State University in Applied Behavior Analysis (ABA).
-Her background is in the assessment and treatment of Autism Spectrum Disorders while utilizing the principles of Applied Behavior Analysis.
-Erica has been employed with LittleStar ABA Therapy for over 2 years and is thrilled to be assisting in the development of all the new services LittleStar will be providing to our families!
+Erica is a Board-Certified Behavior Analyst with 10 years of experience in the field working with individuals with autism spectrum disorder and other developmental delays.
+Erica oversees our initial assessments for ABA treatment, social skills groups for all ages, and parent training webinars at LittleStar.
+Erica received her undergraduate degree in Psychology from Purdue University and completed her master’s program at Ball State University in Applied Behavior Analysis (ABA).
+Her background is in the assessment and treatment of autism spectrum disorder with an emphasis in the treatment of challenging behavior, utilizing the principles of Applied Behavior Analysis.
+Erica has been employed with LittleStar ABA Therapy for over 3 years and is thrilled to be assisting in the development of the new services LittleStar is providing to our families!

 Dr. Jane Ford, Clinical Psychologist